frdel/agent-zero/README.md

 - Agent Zero is fully transparent, readable, comprehensible, customizable and interactive.
 - Agent Zero uses the computer as a tool to accomplish its (your) tasks.

-## Now with Responsive UI and Progress Bar:
+## Now with Responsive UI, Auto-memory and Reflection:
 ![Web UI](/docs/res/win_webui2.gif)

 ## Key concepts